FuchsiaOS/FuchsiaOS-docs-zh_CN/development/debugging/just_in_time_debugging.md

 ### Manual activation

-The Process Limbo comes with a CLI tool that permits the user to query the current state of the
+There's an ffx plugin that permits the user to query the current state of the limbo:
-limbo:

 ```
-$ run run fuchsia-pkg://fuchsia.com/limbo-client#meta/limbo_client.cmx
+$ ffx debug limbo --help
-Usage: limbo [--help] <option>
+Usage: ffx debug limbo <command> [<args>]

-  The process limbo is a service that permits the system to suspend any processes that throws an
-  exception (crash) for later processing/debugging.
-This CLI tool permits to query and modify the
-  state of the limbo.
+control the process limbo on the target

 Options:
-    --help: Prints this message.
+  --help            display usage information

+Commands:
+  status            query the status of the process limbo.
-    enable: Enable the process limbo.
-It will now begin to capture crashing processes.
+  enable            enable the process limbo.
+It will now begin to capture
+                    crashing processes.
-    disable: Disable the process limbo.
-Will free any pending processes waiting in it.
+  disable           disable the process limbo.
+Will free any pending processes
+                    waiting in it.
-    list: Lists the processes currently waiting on limbo.
+  list              lists the processes currently waiting on limbo.
+The limbo
+                    must be active.
+  release           release a process from limbo.
 The limbo must be active.

-    release: Release a process from limbo.
-The limbo must be active.
-Usage: limbo release <pid>.
+See 'ffx help <command>' for more information on a specific command.
 ```

 ### Enable on startup